-UNIVERSITY OF CAMBRIDGE INSTITUTE OF CONTINUING EDUCATION Undergraduate Diploma in International Development: Environment, Sustainability and Globalisation 2016-2017 Course code: 1617DCR001 COURSE SPECIFICATION Welcome to the Undergraduate Diploma in International Development: Environment, Sustainability and Globalisation, a University of Cambridge award offered by the Institute of Continuing Education (ICE).
-The Diploma is taught and awarded at FHEQ level 5 (ie. second-year undergraduate level) and attracts 60 credits.
-The Diploma is part of a suite of undergraduate courses in International Development and Global Change offered at different academic levels.
-The Diploma is completed in one academic year and each unit (term) is equally weighted, in terms of credits.
-For further information about academic credit please see our website, http://www.ice.cam.ac.uk/studying-with-us/information-for-students/faqs/3-credit-faqs The course is taught over three termly units and a syllabus and reading and resource list for each of these units are included in this course specification.
-The Undergraduate Diploma in International Development: Environment, Sustainability and Globalisation aims to give students an enhanced understanding for the role of globalisation and sustainable development and the relationship of these processes to poverty reduction and reproduction.
-The Diploma aims to:
+Welcome to the Undergraduate Diploma in International Development: Environment, Sustainability and Globalisation, a University of Cambridge award offered by the Institute of Continuing Education (ICE).
+The Diploma is taught and awarded at FHEQ level 5 (i.e. second-year undergraduate level) and attracts 60 credits.
+The award is completed in one academic year.
+For further information about academic credit please see our website: www.ice.cam.ac.uk/studying- with-us/information-for-students/gualifications-that-we-offer

+The course offers three termly units and a syllabus and reading and resource list for each of these units are included in this course specification.

+The course aims to: